openhab/org.openhab.binding.zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 15: Timer Settings Unit

 Set Timer Units to Seconds or Milliseconds
-Choose if you want to set the timer in seconds or milliseconds in parameters 11 and 12.
-Please note that the value for this parameter applies to settings for Smart plug 16A in all of the above parameters (timer on / timer off).
+<p&gtChoose if you want to set the timer in seconds or milliseconds in parameters 11 and 12.
+Please note that the value for this parameter applies to settings for Smart plug 16A in all of the above parameters (timer on / timer off).</p&gt
 The following option values may be configured -:

 | Value  | Description |